 - Syndrome of inappropriate antidiuretic hormone secretion (SIADH).

 - Seizures: occur more commonly during the acute stage of the disease.
-Studies reported that this occurred in 47% of children and 17% of adults with acute bacterial meningitis.

 - Prognosis depends on the pathogen, the patient's age and condition and the severity of acute illness.